 Certosa e Museo di San Martino

-This star-shaped castle was originally a church dedicated to St Erasmus.
-Some 400 years later, in 1349, Robert of Anjou turned it into a...
+Star-shaped Castel Sant'Elmo was originally a church dedicated to St Erasmus.
+Some 400 years later, in 1349, Robert of Anjou turned it...

 If it's cutting edge, independent or experimental, chances are it's playing at this cult-status theatre, tucked away in the Quartieri...

 Largo San Martino 5 · interesting places nearby

 The high point (quite literally) of the Neapolitan baroque, this charterhouse-turned-museum was founded as a Carthusian monastery in the 14th century.
 Centred on one of the most beautiful cloisters in Italy, it has been decorated, adorned and altered over the centuries by some of Italy’s finest talent, most importantly Giovanni Antonio Dosio in the 16th century and baroque master Cosimo Fanzago a century later.
 Nowadays, it’s a superb repository of Neapolitan artistry.

 The monastery’s church and the rooms that flank it contain a feast of frescoes and paintings by some of Naples’ greatest 17th-century artists, among them Francesco Solimena, Massimo Stanzione, Giuseppe de Ribera and Battista Caracciolo.
 In the nave, Cosimo Fanzago’s inlaid marble work is simply extraordinary.